qMBQx8GH/ModsInstaller_doc/README.md

 	<loading_screen file="Roslich_loading_screen.xml"/>
 </check>
 ```
-This code will search for "Roslich_loading_screen.xml" substring in the file "uss_settings.xml".
+This code will search for "Roslich_loading_screen.xml" sub string in the file "uss_settings.xml".
 In this particular case the string  `<xmlfile>../unbound/mods/Roslich_loading_screen.xml</xmlfile>` will match because it contains "Roslich_loading_screen.xml".

-After the mod install the information about installation of the mods which are depended is saved as well.
+After the mod install the information about installation of the mods which are depended on is saved as well.
 If during the check it turns out that the mod is installed, but there is a mod was added on which it depends then whole mod is reinstalled.

-So at the start the installation we find out the status of the mod and mod on which it depeneds.
+So at the start the installation we find out the status of the mod and mod on which it depends.
 If mod is not installed or there is older version present then installation is started.
-If mod is installed and version is ok but a mod was added on which it depeds then installation is started as well.
+If mod is installed and version is ok but a mod was added on which it depends then installation is started as well.

 During the installation process executes all code with no attributes `<do_if_mod_installed/>` and `<do_if_mod_not_installed/>` (details will follow).
 Code in the `<do_if_mod_installed mod="a mod name the the check" />` element is executed as well in case the specified mod is installed.